arsalan-anwari/openinfer/docs/oinf.md

 21 U4    22 U2     23 U1   24 T2   25 T1
 ```

-Tensors use only numeric/bool types (1-12, 16-25).
-BITSET is for metadata only.
+Tensors use numeric/bool/bitset types (1-13, 16-25).
+BITSET can be used for
+either metadata or tensor values.

 ## SizeVarsTable